-195. Whoever becomes an accessory after the fact to murder is guilty of an offence and liable to imprisonment for life.
+195. A person who becomes an accessory after the fact to murder commits an Accessory after the fact offence and is liable to imprisonment for life.

+to murder

-Written threats to murder 196.
-Whoever, knowing the contents thereof, directly or indirectly causes any person to receive any writing threatening to kill any person is guilty of an offence and liable to imprisonment for seven years.
+196. A person who, knowing the contents thereof, directly or indirectly causes any person to receive any writing threatening to kill any person commits an offence and is liable to imprisonment for seven years.